Arsit33/Cara_public/README.md

 for more information.

 ## 🎗Help
-Please give this repo a star if you like the bot
+Please give this repo a star if you like the bot..